showrya619/spark-deployment/kopsAws.md

 ## DNS Configuration:

 Note: If you are using Kops 1.6.2 or later, then DNS configuration is optional.
 Instead, a gossip-based cluster can be easily created.
-The only requirement to trigger this is to have the cluster name end with .k8s.local.
-If a gossip-based cluster is created then you can skip this section.
+The only requirement to trigger this is to have the cluster name end with ```.k8s.local```.
+If a gossip-based cluster is created then you can skip DNS Configuration.

 ## Create Cluster:
 ```
 kops create cluster \
---name cluster.kubernetes-aws.iot.k8s.local. \
+--name cluster.kubernetes-aws.iot.k8s.local \
 --zones ap-south-1a \
 --state s3://kubernetes-aws-iot \
 --yes